 Advanced Immigrants' Rights Clinic

 The Immigrants' Rights Advanced Clinic offers the opportunity for students who have already successfully completed the Immigrants' Rights Clinic to pursue: a specific immigrants' rights advocacy project; advanced individual client representation; and/or working with the clinic director to provide direction/guidance to those enrolled in the Clinic for the first time.
 All advanced Clinic projects will be jointly designed by the director and the advanced student.
 Advanced students providing guidance/direction to first-time students will receive additional training on providing supervision.
 Special instructions: Advanced students are expected to attend the case-rounds portion of the weekly seminar, and to participate as needed in the lecture/discussion portion of the seminar.
 Advanced students may arrange with the instructor to receive between two and seven units.
 No student may receive more than 27 overall clinical credits, however, during the course of the student's law school career.
 Elements used in grading: Attendance and participation in class, project work, writing assignments, and case preparation.
-Writing (W) credit is for 3Ls only.
+Writing (W) credit is for students entering prior to Autumn 2012.

 Instructors for this courseJayashri Srikantiah